 We understand.
 You need someone who can advocate for you, help navigate the complex appeals process, and protect your rights.
 You can’t afford to go at it alone any longer.
 You have one chance to appeal the denial – you don’t want to squander it.

 Riemer & Associates has been helping disabled professionals and executive clients win their long term disability appeals for over 25 years.
 We win 3 out 4 of the disability appeals we handle, and focus on providing each client with first class customer service.

 Here’s how we do it.
-Our disability lawyers will listen to your concerns, review the evidence in the record, and develop an individualized strategy to change the claim dynamic.
+Our disability attorneys will listen to your concerns, review the evidence in the record, and develop an individualized strategy to change the claim dynamic.
 We then will submit the strongest appeal possible on your behalf rebutting all the reasons for the insurer’s denial.

 Our strategy will be designed to: